There’s a phrase that’s been floating around for quite a while now during this COVID pandemic: “getting back to the new normal.”

 Teach every person on your team how to be conscientious of clarity of thought.
 You might have in your head that something needs to follow a certain process, but unless you pull out that thought and share it with others, you can’t expect them to follow that process.
 Err on the side of overcommunication.
 When in doubt, preach the gospel of “who what when”: at the conclusion of meetings, always restate the common understanding of the outcome and next steps, and always send the group clear documentation of who will do what thing by which time.

 Teach people to focus.
 Not multitask.
 If they’re half-watching a Teams call but also checking email and scolding their toddler for drawing on the walls, they’re not listening.
-They’re zoning out.
-Sure, you can’t control that from the other side of the screen, but instill in your team the idea that they need to focus so they are tuned into what they need to be responsible for.
+They’re distracted.
+Sure, you can’t control that from the other side of the screen, but instill in your team the idea that they need to focus so they are tuned in to their responsibilities.
 One way to help is to ensure everyone on the call has a speaking role, even if it is as simple as letting others know whether they agree and understand any given decision or topic.

 Accept that the Decision-Making Process Has Changed and Adapt